 To safeguard the city's heritage by preserving sites and structures; improve property values; protect Washburn's attractions; and support business by educating the public about the need of a historic preservation program.

-The Historical Preservation Commission (HPC) was established in 2003 under a new state ordinance.
-It is currently a 5-member commission.
+The Historical Preservation Commission (HPC) was established in 2003 under a new ordinance.

 During our years of service, we have created several local designations, including the Washburn Family Dentistry building, and The Washburn Cultural Center.
 We repaired and moved the Kitchen Building in Memorial Park.
 And in 2015, we accomplished our state and